Sonoff is a brand of low cost (£5) Wi-Fi switches that can be used for controlling mains powered devices like lights, pumps, heaters etc.

 Related Tutorials and Resources

-Technical tutorials very useful if you want to undestand how Sonoff works and for hacking
+Technical tutorials very useful if you want to understand how Sonoff works and for hacking

 - Sonoff basics